Evgeniya Lvovna Models Skintight Yoga Pants While Exercising, Despite Her Broken Foot

-Social media star Evgeniya Lvovna wowed her 1.2 million Instagram followers after posting a series of videos where she demonstrated a grueling workout regimen — despite that fact that she was still recovering from a broken foot.
+Social media star Evgeniya Lvovna wowed her 1.2 million Instagram followers after posting a series of videos where she demonstrated a grueling workout regimen -- despite the fact that she was still recovering from a broken foot.

 Lvovna modeled a pair of skintight yoga pants for the occasion.
-The spandex-like material hugged her curves, and the high-waisted silhouette of the pants cinched at her waist to accentuate her hourglass figure.
+The spandex-like material hugged her curves and their high-waisted silhouette cinched at her waist to accentuate her hourglass figure.
 The leggings were decorated with a fun honeycomb knit pattern that served to draw even more attention to her figure.
-They were designed in a dark palette scheme which highlighted the fitness model’s sun-kissed skin, and a monochrome panel at her waistband flattered her trim torso.
+They were designed in a dark palette scheme, which highlighted the fitness model's sun-kissed skin.
+A monochrome panel at her waistband flattered her trim torso.

-Lvovna paired the yoga pants with a steel gray sports bra.
-The sports bra featured three straps on each side of the band that criss-crossed against each other to form an intricate pattern against her shoulder blades.
-In the front, the bra featured a low scooped neckline that revealed the model’s collarbone and décolletage.
-The hem cropped just below the bust so that the fitness influencer could flaunt her toned midriff.

-Lvovna posted six slides in total to show off a routine that focused on her biceps in lieu of leg training.
+She posted six slides in total to show off a routine that focused on her biceps in lieu of leg training.
 In the first video, she demonstrated a leverage lateral pulldown, which she then followed up with a single arm version.
-In the third slide and fourth slides, she showed off both a wide and close grip rowing motion.
-Last but not least, she completed a number of bicep curls.
+In the third and fourth slides, she showed off both a wide and close grip rowing motion.
+Lastly, she completed a number of bicep curls.
 The location was geotagged as Atilis Gym in New Jersey.

 Fans loved the new upload and awarded the post over 25,000 likes and around 320 comments.

-“Fitness inspiration,” gushed one awestruck user, emphasizing the compliment by adding two red hearts and a curled bicep emoji.
+"Fitness inspiration," gushed one awestruck user, emphasizing their compliment by adding two red hearts and a curled bicep emoji to their words.

-“I love to see the dedication with the injury!
-Keep it up,” encouraged a second.
+"I love to see the dedication with the injury!
+Keep it up," a second encouraged.

 "I wish you good recovery Evie, you are awesome, you don't give up working out," echoed a third.

-“Beautiful and preciously awesome as always,” raved a fourth, concluding the comment with a number of emoji including a kissing face and a fire symbol.
+"Beautiful and preciously awesome as always," a fourth raved, concluding their message with a number of emoji including a kissing face and a fire symbol.

 As was previously covered by The Inquisitr, Lvovna stunned fans earlier this week after lounging poolside in a skimpy white swim set.